recruit-tech/location-state/packages/location-state-core/docs/API.md

 } | undefined) => string | undefined;
 ```

 Returns the key associated with the current history location from the `Syncer`.
+This hook subscribes to re-render the component if there is a change in the key.

 #### Parameters